-Chat to Wendy at our online chat event for Social Sciences.
-It’s happening on Tuesday 7th March from 16.00 – 18.00 GMT.
-Register for the online chat.
 Time flies!
 I can’t believe how fast my final year is going.
 Half of my last semester is over!
-It’s time to review my three years as a York Management … Continue reading Best Moments in York
+It’s time to review my three years as a York Management student.
+Our department organised two visit days last week and, as a student ambassador, I met lots of new faces, who are going to begin … Continue reading Best Moments in York

 One of the most exciting things about picking Environmental Science as a degree has been the variety of ways in which we have been taught, from the lab practicals to field work and field trips.
 I have had a chance to take part in all sorts of practicals and field trips throughout the course of … Continue reading Why you should study Environmental Science at York!

 Starting university provides many great opportunities to discover who you are, your interests and your abilities.
 However, there are many unknown areas where you may trip up or make a few mistakes.
 I am going to share with you a few tips I wish someone had told me before I started university which would have … Continue reading Tips to make your life easier!

 The New Year has definitely started back with a bang with the busiest term to date.
 With 8 hours of lectures on Tuesday I’ve had a very busy time, and it’s only week 2!
 This term I have a whole new adventure in the form of option modules.
 You have to choose these option modules … Continue reading Picking option modules, brand new labs and baking!